Saint Kitts and Nevis considering making Bitcoin Cash legal tender

 The prime minister of a Central American country in the Caribbean Sea, Terrance Drew, announced that Bitcoin Cash (BCH) will become legal tender in his country by March 2023 at the latest.
 Moreover, the country is currently considering the possibility of mining this popular cryptocurrency.
 Bitcoin Cash currently ranks 26th among the largest cryptocurrency projects by market capitalization.

-Bitcoin Cash will become legal tender in a country in the Caribbean
+Bitcoin Cash is considered to become legal tender

 Prime Minister Terrance Drew announced that Saint Kitts and Nevis are seriously considering making this cryptocurrency legal tender.
 Moreover, preliminary plans show that it may take place in the first quarter of next year.

 This information spread further thanks to Kim Dotcom, who shared some of the information from the Bitcoin Cash conference.
 This German businessman rightly said that this is a big day for this cryptocurrency.